 What are Short Term Investments?

-A short term investment is typically classed as an investment that is held for fewer than five years.
+A short term investment is typically classified as an investment that is held for fewer than five years.
 In most cases, individuals will have a clear investment goal in mind.
 This could be anything from saving for a down payment on a house or working towards a savings goal.
 The overarching concept of short term investing is that in most cases, you will know exactly how much you are going to make.

 Although the returns on short term investments are typically lower than their long term counterparts, it is important to remember than they are typically viewed as low-risk.
 Furthermore, it’s better to invest in a short term investment vehicle than simply leaving the funds in a conventional savings account.
 In doing so, you can at the very least avoid the undesired effects of inflation.